Last updated on November 12, 2020 at 06:14 pm

 Riding a bicycle on busy roads can be a little scary, a lot of fun and really practical!
-As local cities get more congested, biking may be the fastest way for you to get to work, get groceries or just get from A to B. Whether you’re a seasoned pro or just an occasional rider, safety should always come first on the road.
+While the weather is still warm, biking may be the fastest way for you to get some exercise and fresh air, get groceries or just get from point A to point B. Whether you’re a seasoned pro or just an occasional rider, safety should always come first on the road.
 Here are a few bike safety tips for you to keep in mind while mounted on your two-wheeled steed.

 - Always wear a helmet — even if your local laws don’t require one.
-Head trauma is one of the most common bike injuries and it’s easy to guard against.
+Although it’s easy to guard against, head trauma is one of the most common bike injuries.
 The more often you ride your bike, the more protective gear you should wear.

-Do you often ride around cars?
+Do you often ride your bike around cars?
 Plymouth Rock Assurance wants to hear your safety tips.
 Share yours in the comments below.

 Click here for more information about insurance in your state.